10 Disadvantages of Using Spreadsheets for Rebate Accounting

 8. Time consuming

 Research from Ventana indicates that Excel spreadsheet users spend on average 12 -18 hours per month updating, revising, consolidating, modifying, and correcting Excel spreadsheets.
 The fact that different Excel spreadsheets aren’t connected can lead to isolated information, especially if they are being emailed around for updates.
 Valuable time is often wasted trying to keep the spreadsheets up to date.
 It is difficult to keep your date in sync as there is no audit trail and often more than one person has access to the file.
-By using a centralised rebate management system, where data is stored and shared among the team, you can access vital rebate data and therefore have complete transparency of their deals.
+By using a centralized rebate management system, where data is stored and shared among the team, you can access vital rebate data and therefore have complete transparency of their deals.

 9. The data is not updated in real-time